hkchen-uow/MiCADO-ADT-REPO/METADATA_Advance_Search.md

 There are mainly two types of ADT:
 * *prototypes/*

-   Live application's ADTs are kept here.The ADT name standard format is constructed using the following Metadata:
+   Live application's ADTs are kept here.

 * *tests-demos/*